srjit/sales-time-series-analysis/README.md

 - Pie Chart | Line Chart

 ### Area Plot for Visualizing Historic Data
 	The stacked area chart describes about the historical sales data for all the stores.
-It is aggregated month wise.
-On Hovering over the Area plot we can get the details of the sales in a store for a particular day.
+Each store is encoded using a color attribute and it is aggregated month-wise.
+On Hovering over the Area plot on a particular store, we can get the details of the sales in a store for a particular day.
 	An Onclick on the selected store links to the sales forecast for the next 7 days after the forecast start date for a particular selected store.
 ---

 ### Forecasting Predicitons